by Sebastian R. Fama

 St. John Chrysostom advised husbands to "Love your wives, even as Christ loved the Church… Take the same provident care for her as Christ takes for the Church.
 Yes, even if it should be necessary for you to give your life for her, yes, and to be cut into pieces ten thousand times and to endure and to undergo any suffering whatever – do not refuse it" (Homily 20 on Ephesians circa 400 AD).

-Jesus said in Matthew 20:28 that he came to serve and not to be served.
-Likewise, husbands are to be servants.
-You see the husband only gets to be the leader if he is a servant.
-God gives no man a license to abuse his wife in any way.
-Indeed the Vatican has proclaimed: "The battle of the sexes and, particularly, the subjugation of women is the result of original sin and not of God's original design for creation" (Letter to the Bishops of the Catholic Church on the Collaboration of Men and Women in the Church and in the World).
+God gives no man a license to abuse his wife or family in any way.
+Indeed, the Vatican has proclaimed: "The battle of the sexes and, particularly, the subjugation of women is the result of original sin and not of God's original design for creation" (Letter to the Bishops of the Catholic Church on the Collaboration of Men and Women in the Church and in the World).

 A husband’s leadership also includes having the final say in instances where there is an unresolved disagreement.
 This is necessary to ensure harmony in the family and should present no problem as long as the husband follows Christ’s example as explained above.
 The husband’s role is not a regal privilege but a necessary responsibility.

 This sort of arrangement is not unique to marriage.
 Jesus sets the same standard for Church leaders.
 In Matthew 20:26-27 He tells His apostles: "Whoever would be great among you must be your servant, and whoever would be first among you must be your slave."
-Accordingly the popes have referred to themselves as the servant of the servants of God.
+Accordingly, the popes have referred to themselves as the servant of the servants of God.
 All Christians are given a similar command in Philippians 2:3: "Do nothing from selfishness or conceit, but in humility count others better than yourselves."
 If a man is obligated to have this attitude toward strangers, think how much more this would apply to the woman he has committed his life to.
+And of course, this verse of Scripture applies to wives as well.

 But what if a husband neglects his duties?
 In his encyclical entitled "On Christian Marriage," Pope Pius XI wrote the following: "If the husband neglects his duty, it falls to the wife to take his place in directing the family" (no. 28).